 Only a week or so after the lesson, the notion of ‘adding value to a sentence’ is becoming embedded and children are responding to my feedback to add value by looking at punctuation alongside vocabulary.
 Success!

-Rachel Preece-Dawson is a Key stage 2 teacher at Sheriffhales primary school in Shropshire.
+Rachel Dawson is an Assistant Headteacher.
 You can find her over on Twitter @rpd1972

 Tremorvah Wood Lane,